oneminch/Notes/SQL.md

 - The behavior of double quotes can differ across database systems.
     - MySQL allows both single and double quotes for strings interchangeably, making it more flexible compared to others.
     - PostgreSQL uses double quotes strictly for identifiers and requires single quotes for string literals.
+        - Unlike unquoted identifiers, quoted identifiers are case-sensitive.
+            - e.g. `"USERS"` and `"users"` are treated differently.

 > [!note]
 > It is generally recommended to reserve double quotes for identifiers to avoid confusion and ensure compatibility across different SQL dialects.